Skip to main content

 Tamoxifen an Alternative SERM

 Tamoxifen operates via a similar mechanism to Clomiphene, blocking estrogen receptors at the hypothalamus and pituitary.
 It is also effective at raising gonadotropin and testosterone levels.
-While extensively used in breast cancer treatment, its application in is considered off-label, but supported by clinical evidence.
+While extensively used in breast cancer treatment, its application in male infertility is considered off-label, but supported by clinical evidence.

 It is often considered in cases where Clomiphene is not well-tolerated or when there is a specific concern about gynecomastia (enlargement of male breast tissue), as Tamoxifen has a potent blocking effect on estrogen receptors in breast tissue as well.